 Document licence period

-This is the period of the licence to use documents created by means of the Docular online editor.
+This is the period of the licence to use documents created using and exported from the Docular online editor.
 In short, the licences do not expire.
 There are no ongoing licence fees.

 Credit for Docular

 Each free template includes a textual credit for Docular and/or SEQ Legal (eg "this document was created using Docular") and you must retain that credit in all versions of the document.